Home Features Desktop App CLI Reference Tutorial Reports Manufacturing Tolerance 3D Analysis Collaboration Integrations Why Plain Text? GitHub

 Pre-commit Hooks

 Catch issues before they're committed.
-These hooks validate TDT files locally, ensuring only valid data enters your repository.
+These hooks validate Tessera files locally, ensuring only valid data enters your repository.

 .pre-commit-config.yaml YAML